norwegianredcross/VippsLoginLib/README.md

 npm start
 ```

-The application will be available at http://localhost:3000.
+The application is  available at https://norwegianredcross.github.io/VippsLoginLib/